-All unconditionally accepted students in the Yavapai College Women's Health Imaging program are expected to sign and abide by the stipulations spelled out in the Student Agreement Form, and to abide by all College policies and program standards as written in the Student Handbook.
+All unconditionally accepted students in the Yavapai College (YC) CT and MR programs are expected to sign and abide by the stipulations spelled out in the Student Agreement Form, and to abide by all College policies and program standards as written in the Student Handbook.
 Agreement

-In consideration of the granting of admission to Yavapai College's Women's Health Imaging program, I the undersigned, understand and agree to the following:
+In consideration of the granting of admission to Yavapai College's CT or MR program, I the undersigned, understand and agree to the following:

-- It is agreed that I have been provided with a digital copy of the Student Handbook.
-I have read the handbook, understand its contents, and have had my questions answered. - It is agreed that I have been informed of the existence and location of copies of the Program Master Plan, located in the office of the Program Director. - It is agreed that I understand all program requirements. - I understand that graduation from the Women's Health Imaging program is contingent upon successful completion of all clinical education and academic course work. - I understand that violations which appear on the criminal background check may result in denied access to a clinical site and therefore inability to complete the program. - I understand that students may be dismissed from the Women's Health Imaging program for: - 1.
+- It is agreed that I have read the handbook as part of this application packet, understand its contents, and have had my questions answered. - It is agreed that I understand all program requirements. - I understand that graduation from the CT or MR program is contingent upon successful completion of all clinical education and academic course work. - I understand that violations which appear on the criminal background check may result in denied access to a clinical site and therefore inability to complete the program. - I understand that students may be dismissed from the CT and MR programs for: 1.
 Failure to adhere to program requirements, and breaching the rules and regulations of Yavapai College or a clinical affiliation site. - 2.
 Failure to maintain the required academic standards.